dangorne/segproto/README.md

 ## Terms

-raw - a .json file; the direct result of Speech Recognition structured like a dictionary with a timestamp paired to each word of the transcript
+raw - a .json file; the direct result of Speech Recognition structured like a dictionary with a timestamp paired to each word of the extracted speech

 transcript - a .txt file; the compiled transcript extracted from a raw file; it contains the pure textual information extracted from an audio file; unstructured and unpunctuated